speedpy/simple_project/README.md

 ## How to use

 1. Clone this repository
+1.1.
+Remove the `.git` directory
+1.2.
+Initialize a new git repository
 2. Create a virtualenv
 3. Install the requirements
 4. Run the migrations